-\We have received government grants and a loan award which impose certain conditions on our operations.
+We have received government grants and a loan award which impose certain conditions on our operations.

 Commencing in 2009, we received several grants from the NIH to fund various projects, including Phase I of the ALLSTAR trial.
-In 2014, we received a grant from the NIH to fund the planned DYNAMIC trial.
+In 2014, we received a grant from the NIH to fund the DYNAMIC trial.
 These awards are subject to annual and quarterly reporting requirements.
 If we fail to meet these requirements, the NIH could cease further funding.

-On February 5, 2013, we entered into the CIRM Loan Agreement, pursuant to which CIRM has agreed to disburse \$19.8 million to us over a period of approximately three and one-half years to support Phase II of our ALLSTAR clinical trial.
+On February 5, 2013, we entered into the CIRM Loan Agreement, pursuant to which CIRM agreed to disburse approximately \$19.8 million to us over a period of approximately three and one-half years to support Phase II of our ALLSTAR clinical trial.
 Under the CIRM Loan Agreement, we are required to repay the CIRM loan with interest at maturity.
 The loan also provides for the payment of a risk premium whereby we are required to pay CIRM a premium of up to 500% of the loan amount upon the achievement of certain revenue thresholds.
 The loan has a term of five years and is extendable annually up to ten years from the original issuance at our option if certain conditions are met.
 CIRM has the right to cease disbursements if a no-go milestone occurs or certain other conditions are not satisfied.
 The timing of the distribution of funds pursuant to the CIRM Loan Agreement is contingent upon the availability of funds in the California Stem Cell Research and Cures Fund in the State Treasury, as determined by CIRM in its sole discretion.
-So long as we are not in default, the loan may be forgiven during the term of the project period if we abandon the trial due to the occurrence of a no-go milestone.
+So long as we are not in default, the loan may be forgiven during the term of the project period if we abandon the trial due to the occurrence of a nogo milestone.
 After the end of the project period, the loan may be forgiven if we elect to abandon the project under certain circumstances.
-Under the CIRM Loan Agreement, we are also required to meet certain financial milestones by demonstrating to CIRM prior to each disbursement of loan proceeds that we have funds available sufficient to fund all costs and expenses anticipated to be required to meet certain progress milestones specified in the CIRM Notice of Loan Award.
-Capricor and CIRM have agreed to adjust future disbursements.
+Under the CIRM Loan Agreement, we are also required to meet certain financial milestones by demonstrating to CIRM prior to each disbursement of loan proceeds that we have funds available sufficient to fund all costs and expenses anticipated to be required to continue Phase II of the ALLSTAR trial for at least the following 12-month period, less the costs budgeted to be covered by planned loan disbursements.
 We are also required to meet certain progress milestones specified in the CIRM Notice of Loan Award.
 Capricor and CIRM have agreed to adjust future disbursements of loan proceeds to align with actual patient enrollment.
-There is no assurance that we will meet our milestones under the CIRM Loan Agreement, that CIRM will not dela
+Because the Company is decreasing the number of patients to be enrolled in the ALLSTAR clinical trial, it is undetermined at this time how much of the remaining CIRM loan award will ultimately be disbursed under the CIRM Loan Agreement.
+The loss of funding under the CIRM Loan Agreement could cause delays under our ALLSTAR trial.
+There is no assurance that we will meet our milestones under the CIRM Loan Agreement, that CIRM will not delay or discontinue the disbursement of funds or that CIRM will not terminate the Loan Agreement for failure to meet certain loan conditions.
+If that were to happen, we may not have the funds necessary to complete the ALLSTAR Trial.